 - 1. Improve public awareness of historically and architecturally significant structures through increased education, signage, publicity and events. - 2.
 Increase awareness of the advantages of historic preservation, especially in the early stages of land planning, development review or improvements to public facilities. - 3.
 Celebrate and commemorate the old villages of Hopkinton, including Woodville, Hayden Rowe and Claflinville.
 Erect monuments and markers and promote local history. - 4.
 Examine incentives and alternate financing mechanisms to facilitate historic preservation. - 5.
 Implement Town bylaws that encourage, require or reward the preservation of historic resources. - 6.
 Use GIS resources for planning and resource management.
 Investigate "green printing" to identify areas of significance that should be acquired and/or preserved as open space. - 7.
 Investigate new methods of development that will encourage protected open space on private land and limit the number of housing units that can be built. - 8.
 Create a Wildlife Corridor Overlay District to protect and enhance important wildlife habitat areas. - 9.
 Provide incentives for owners of large parcels to maintain their land as open space.
 Provide technical assistance and information about tax and other benefits that are available.
-Prioritize properties that residents value, such as the Hopkinton Country

-- Club, the fish and game clubs, the New England Laborers Training Center, stateowned land, and ecologically sensitive areas adjacent to Lake Maspenock, Lake Whitehall, and Hopkinton Reservoir. - 10.
+Prioritize properties that residents value, such as the Hopkinton Country Club, the fish and game clubs, the New England Laborers Training Center, stateowned land, and ecologically sensitive areas adjacent to Lake Maspenock, Lake Whitehall, and Hopkinton Reservoir. - 10.
 Preserve land with partners.
 Work with organizations such as HALT, Massachusetts Audubon, The Trustees of Reservations, the Trust for Public Land and Sudbury Valley Trustees to protect and preserve agricultural and open land. - 11.
 Implement the Town's Open Space and Recreation Plan. - 12.
 Maintain a dialogue with Chapter 61, 61A and 61B property owners and be prepared to act quickly if land is proposed for development. - 13.
 Support Town boards and committees whose mission it is to obtain open space and conservation restrictions for the Town, and provide adequate funding resources for such efforts. - 14.
 Protect the quality of surface water, groundwater and wetlands by ensuring that stormwater runoff is managed and is clean. - 15.
 Create open space links and corridors, using tools such as OSLPD, land trusts, donations of land, and conservation easements.
 Prioritize pedestrian links between Whitehall State Park and the Upton State Forest, and between Whitehall State Park and the Town's Fruit Street property. - 16.
 Prohibit potentially harmful land uses within aquifer recharge areas and monitor the effectiveness of the Water Resources Protection Overlay District (WRPOD).

-Continue to update the WRPOD bylaw to match state regulations and protect new public water supply sources. - 17.
+- Continue to update the WRPOD bylaw to match state regulations and protect new public water supply sources. - 17.
 Investigate regulations and/or educational programs to protect water resources from excess nitrogen, nitrate-nitrogen, phosphates and viral discharge.
 Nitrogen and phosphates are two of the largest contributors to lake pollution and eutrophication (plant and algal growth) in Massachusetts lakes usually associated with large septic systems and stormwater runoff. - 18.
 Require aquifer recharge.
-Implement methods to recharge groundwater as land is developed, such as requiring that a percentage of a building lot retain natural ground cover, include paved areas in calculations of maximum lot coverage, and requiring on-site stormwater recharge.
+Implement methods to recharge groundwater as land is developed, such as requiring that a percentage of a building lot retain natural ground cover, include paved areas in calculations of maximum lot coverage, and requiring on-site stormwater recharge. - 19.
+In order to preserve the downtown streetscape as the Town becomes more developed and downtown lots become more desirable, study the expansion of the Hopkinton Center Historic District, working with property owners and Town boards.